TrivadisPF/trivadis-technology-radar/radar/2019-07-01/ksqldb.md

 alternativeTo:	[]
 skillsNeeded:	[]
 supportsTvdBB:	[]
-owners:         []
+owners:         [Guido Schmutz]
+knowHowPageURI:	""
 status:			draft
 featured:       true
 ---

-ksqlDB enables you to build event streaming applications with the same ease and familiarity of building traditional applications on a relational database.
+[ksqlDB](https://ksqldb.io/) enables you to build event streaming applications with the same ease and familiarity of building traditional applications on a relational database.
 It also simplifies the underlying architecture for these applications so you can build powerful, real-time systems with just a few SQL statements.